DCHuber/IoT/acmeFactory_Update.md

   Add to the last line

     ```	*/5 * * * * /usr/bin/python3 /home/pi/Projects/acmeFactory/acmeSendTemp.py ```

+  Ctrl-X followed by 'Y' will exit the nano editor

 * If you want to see if everything is working you can run this command